A few months ago I was doing one of the Lesson 1 meditations in the Creating Money Magic course.

-And suddenly I had this epiphany: as kids we identify a lot with our parents and unconsciously identify with their traumas as well.
+As kids we identify a lot with our parents traumas and see them as our own.

-I didn’t really understand the significance of this until I did the meditation.
+I didn’t understand the significance of this until I did the meditation.

 When I was growing up, my mother made lots of money; she was really good with money.

-And then one day my uncle came back from Exile and my mother started saying things like – my uncle (her brother) was more educated, had lived and studied abroad so he must be better at managing money then she was.
+And then one day my uncle returned from Exile and my mother started saying things like – my uncle (her brother) was more educated, had lived and studied abroad so he must be better at managing money then she was.

-At the same time, as all this was happening, she was using her savings to help her family out.
-So her savings went really fast.
+As all this was happening, she was using her savings to help her family out.

 Unfortunately, it turned out my uncle isn’t good with money and in a short space of time my mom was broke with no income or savings.